youxinyi1215/kis-auto-trading-system2/README.md

 # KIS Open API Auto Trading System

-This repository is a course-style implementation of an automated trading system using the Korea Investment & Securities Open API concept.
+This repository is implementation of an automated trading system using the Korea Investment & Securities Open API concept.

 The project is intentionally safe by default: